StrongLoop-Evangelists/openwhisk-twitterbot-template/README.md

 ### 8. Enjoy Your Bot!

 Your bot should now tweet five minutes after the hour, every hour, forever (or until your Bluemix trial expires).

+### 9. Want to Turn Off Your Bot?

+Double-check the name of your rule by entering
+`wsk rule list` at the command line.
+Then delete your rule (most likely `tweetRule`) with the line `wsk delete rule tweetRule`.

+### 10. Cleanup

+If you are creating this example on a lab computer, make sure you:

+* log out of your Bluemix account
+* delete your bot code on this machine: `rm -rf openwhisk-twitterbot-template`
+* de-authorize your OpenWhisk account on this machine, by removing `$HOME/.wskprops` (on the Interconect DevZone lab machines this will be in `/usr/local/bin`).

 ### At IBM InterConnect?
 Complete this lab and scan this code for InterConnect bucks!
 ![QR code](https://chart.googleapis.com/chart?chs=500x500&cht=qr&chl=QR234)